Cornet

 The cornet (/ˈkɔːrnᵻt/, /kɔːrˈnɛt/) is a brass instrument similar to the trumpet but distinguished from it by its conical bore, more compact shape, and mellower tone quality.
 The most common cornet is a transposing instrument in B♭.
 There is also a soprano cornet in E♭ and cornets in A and C. All are unrelated to the Renaissance and early Baroque cornett.

 History

-The cornet was derived from the posthorn by applying rotary valves to it in the 1820s, in France.
-However, by the 1830s, Parisian makers were using piston valves.
+The cornet was derived from the posthorn by applying valves to it in the 1820s.
+Initially using Stölzel valves, by the 1830s, Parisian makers were using the improved Périnet piston valves.
 Cornets first appeared as separate instrumental parts in 19th-century French compositions.